ubccr/ccrdocs/pages/howto/matlab.md

 #SBATCH --ntasks=1                      # total number of tasks across all nodes
 #SBATCH --cpus-per-task=1               # cpu-cores per task (>1 if multi-threaded tasks)
 #SBATCH --mem-per-cpu=4G                # memory per cpu-core (4G per cpu-core is default)
-#SBATCH --gres=gpu:1             	# number of gpus per node
+#SBATCH --gpus-per-node=1             	# number of gpus per node
 #SBATCH --time=00:01:00                 # total run time limit (HH:MM:SS)
 #SBATCH --mail-type=all                 # send email on job start, end and fault
 #SBATCH --mail-user=testuser@buffalo.edu  # valid email for Slurm to send notifications

-module purge
 module load matlab/2023b

 matlab -singleCompThread -nodisplay -nosplash -r svd_matlab
 ```

-In the above Slurm script, notice the new line: **#SBATCH --gres=gpu:1**
+In the above Slurm script, notice the new line: **#SBATCH --gpus-per-node=1**
-This tells slurm to request a node with at least 1 GPU.
-See [here](../hpc/jobs.md/#slurm-directives-partitions-qos) for additional GPU directives.
-Requesting a specific GPU type for example.
+This tells slurm to request a node with 1 GPU.
+See [here](../hpc/jobs/#slurm-directives-partitions-qos) for additional Slurm directives, including how to request a specific GPU type.

+For interactive MATLAB jobs as described [above](#unning-matlab-interactively-on-the-command-line), a GPU can be requested the same way.
+For example, add this to your `salloc` command to request 1 GPU:  `--gpus-per-node=1`

-## Running Multi node jobs Using Matlab Parallel Server
+## Running Multi-node jobs using MATLAB Parallel Server

 MATLAB Parallel Server lets you scale MATLAB programs to use multiple nodes in clusters.
 MATLAB Parallel Server supports batch jobs, interactive parallel computations, and distributed computations with large matrices.
 MATLAB Parallel Server runs your programs by submitting jobs to CCR's Slurm scheduler.

 ### Configuring Slurm Integration on CCR MATLAB (Command Line)

-In order to use MATLAB Parallel Server you need to create a Cluster Profile, the easiest way to do this is to log onto the CCR login nodes start MATLAB and then run configCluster:
+In order to use MATLAB Parallel Server you need to create a Cluster Profile.
+The easiest way to do this is to log onto the CCR login nodes, start MATLAB and then run the MATLAB `configCluster` command:

 ```
 $ module load matlab/2023b